World Cup Results 2018: Scores, Updated Quarter-Finals Bracket After Friday

 SEMI-FINAL 1 CONFIRMED!
 Tuesday 10th July Saint Petersburg Stadium France vs Belgium #FRABEL // #WorldCup https://t.co/rtmmSMJeAb

-The first semi-final is one that will have many layers and should please neutral fans of the sport to no end.
-These two sides are neighbouring countries who have a minor rivalry going, and in their last meeting, they combined for no less than seven goals in a Belgian win in Paris.
+The first semi-final is one that will have many layers and should please neutral fans of the sport no end.
+The neighbouring countries have a minor rivalry, and in their most recent meeting, they combined for no fewer than seven goals in a Belgium win in Paris.

-Here are the highlights of that match, courtesy of the official YouTube channel of the French federation:
+Here are the highlights of that match, courtesy of the French Football Federation's YouTube channel:

 The Red Devils added two goals to their World Cup tally on Friday, which leads the entire tournament: